· Lincoln J Bicalho · Development · 27 min read

 }

-// Decrypt token
+// WHY: Decrypt token using secure encryption algorithm

 var token = DecryptToken(encryptedToken);

-// Validate token integrity
+// WHY: Validate token hasn't been tampered with

 if (!ValidateTokenIntegrity(token))